whenmoon/cake-count/README.md

 ## 2. Challenge

-Pete likes to bake some cakes.
-He has some recipes and ingredients.
-Unfortunately he is not good at math.
-Can you help him determine how many cakes he can bake given his available ingreidents?
+Codeworks students like to bake cakes.
+They already have some recipes and ingredients in the kitchen.
+How many cakes can they bake, given what's available?

 Write a function `cakes()`, which takes two objects as arguments: the recipe, and the available ingredients.
-The function returns maximum number of cakes Pete can bake as an integer.
+The function returns the maximum number of cakes they can bake as an integer.

 For simplicity there are no units (e.g. 200 g of sugar is simply 200).
 Ingredients that are not present can be considered as 0.